6 captivating things to do in Coonamble and the Pilliga in NSW

 Be prepared to pay a hefty price though if you want to take a piece home with you.

-However, the onsite Blue Wren Bush Cafe was nowhere near as expensive and we enjoyed a coffee and delicious homemade Apple Crumble with fresh cream for a mere $12.50.
+However, the onsite Blue Wren Bush Cafe was nowhere near as expensive and we enjoyed a coffee and delicious homemade Apple Crumble with fresh cream.

 Here are 6 unique and captivating things to do in Coonamble and the Pilliga near Dubbo in NSW.
 Click to read more.
 Happy Pinning